 Giuliani suggests Mueller cover-up, charges Dems 'absolutely' could have prevented illegal immigrant cop killing

-In a wide-ranging interview Sunday on "Fox & Friends," President Trump's personal attorney Rudy Giuliani charged that Democrats had rejected legislation that would have "absolutely prevented" the murder of a California police officer by an illegal immigrant early Wednesday.
+In a wide-ranging interview Sunday on "Fox & Friends," President Trump's personal attorney Rudy Giuliani suggested that key evidence of anti-Trump bias has been deleted in Special Counsel Robert Mueller's Russia probe, and charged that Democrats rejected legislation that would have "absolutely prevented" the murder of California police officer Ronil Singh by an alleged illegal immigrant early Wednesday.

-The suspect, Gustavo Perez Arriaga, had known gang affiliations as well as two past DUI arrests.
+The suspect in the slaying, Gustavo Perez Arriaga, had known gang affiliations as well as two past DUI arrests.
 Stanislaus County Sheriff Adam Christianson this weekend argued that the murder "could’ve been preventable," saying that California law had prevented authorities from sharing information about Arriaga's DUI arrests with Immigration and Customs Enforcement.

 "This could've been prevented by just a reasonably sensible policy," Giuliani said.
 "Democrats ... voted against legislation that would have absolutely prevented this by focusing on gang members.
 He should've been taken in for being a drunk driver. ...
 There was special legislation to focus on gang members.
 Most of the Democrats voted against it.
 Almost every Republican voted for it.
 Had that legislation been in place, this murder may very well not have happened."